Dorian hammers Bahamas as second strongest Atlantic hurricane on record

 Dorian is the strongest hurricane on record to hit the northwestern Bahamas.

-Florida was taking no chances with Dorian and four Florida counties, including Palm Beach County, issued mandatory evacuations for some residents, including those in mobile homes, on barrier islands and in low-lying areas.
-Other coastal counties have announced voluntary evacuations.
+In Florida, at least seven counties issued mandatory evacuations for some residents, including those in mobile homes, on barrier islands and in low-lying areas.
+Palm Beach County, the third most populated county and home to President Donald Trump’s Mar-a-Lago resort, was among those with partial mandatory evacuations.
+Other counties announced voluntary evacuations.

-U.S. President Donald Trump said on Sunday that the storm would likely impact the eastern seaboard from Florida to North Carolina.
+Trump said on Sunday that the storm would likely impact the eastern seaboard from Florida to North Carolina.

 “This looks monstrous,” Trump said during a briefing with the Federal Emergency Management Agency (FEMA).
 “This looks like it could be larger than all of them.”